-The City is proposing to align the zoning map and the Comprehensive Plan map.
+On October 3, 2018, the City adopted Ordinance 2315, aligning the Zoning map and the Comprehensive Plan map.

 |WHY TWO MAPS?||FOR PROPERTY OWNERS||PUBLIC ENGAGEMENT|

 ALIGNING THE ZONING MAP WITH THE COMPREHENSIVE PLAN MAP WILL:

 - Provide clarity and transparency to the community about what can be developed and where;